 If you’re a certified scuba diver, the clear first choice would be taking in Cozumel’s awesome year-round diving, as that’s one of the major things Cozumel is known for, and what put her beautiful coral reefs, beaches, and weather on the tourism map in the first place.

 And of course, there’s absolutely nothing wrong with finding one of our nice sunny beaches with a palm tree for shade, and an umbrella for your drink.
 It is your hard-earned vacation, after all.

-No matter what your style of travel, here are some recommended scenarios for a great day in Cozumel that’s right up your alley.
+No matter what your style of travel, here are some solid itinerary recommendations to help make your one day in Cozumel full of memorable moments.

 Scuba Diving in Cozumel